aleshaleksey/fansys23/11-weapons-armour.md

 **Hand Axe**: Any well balanced, one handed axe with a sturdy construction is considered a hand axe.
 Cavalry axes are usually also considered hand axes.
 Hand axes have of the "bleeding", "Tool:Carpentry", "Tool:Fortification" and "Tool: Forestry" properties.

 **War shovel**: Shovels can be a deadly weapon.
 Noticing this, many armies and rebel groups keep a stock of well balanced shovels.
-War shovels have the "bleeding", "Tool:fortification" and "Tool:agriculture". **NB:** This weapon is most appropriate for late renaissance pre WWI settings.
+War shovels have the "bleeding", "Tool:fortification" and "Tool:agriculture". **NB:** This weapon is most appropriate for late renaissance pre-WWI settings.

 **War pick**: Hefted picks, including kamas and european war-picks can be considered "war picks" for the sake of proficiency.
 War picks have the "sunder" property, and "sunder" vs armour is at advantage when using a war pick.

 **War axe**: Axes specifically made for combat.
-This generally refers to large single headed axes, but on occasion can include two headed axes.
+This generally refers to large, single headed axes, but on occasion can include two headed axes.
 War axes have the "bleeding" and "Tool: Forestry" property.

 **Greataxe**: This category contains any large axes, including shorter Danish axes that require two hands to use.
 It has the "bleeding" and "heavy" properties.

 ___
 ### Percussive

-Percussive weapons like clubs, maces and hammer are in their essence a weight at the end of a handle and rely on blunt force trauma (percussive).
+Percussive weapons like clubs, maces and hammers are in their essence a weight at the end of a handle and rely on blunt force trauma (percussive).
 All percussive weapons can cause "cripple".

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|